lborg019/alain.xyz/portfolio/blog/the-making-of-excursion-funnel/index.md

 ### Raymarching

+[![Gif of Raymarching Steps](assets/raymarchsteps.gif)](https://www.shadertoy.com/view/XtsXRB)

 **Raymarching** is a method of GPU raytracing, with the goal of trying to compute or estimate a lower bound of the distance to the closest surface at any point in space.
-It works like regular raycasting, but marching with smaller and smaller distances like an inverse function.

-[![Gif of Raymarching Steps](assets/raymarchsteps.gif)](https://www.shadertoy.com/view/XtsXRB)
+It works by iterating over descrete steps until that ray collides with an object.

 This gives room for optimization since you can change the iteration behavior, like using larger steps when distances are farther from the origin, clamping the step distance like a camera's near/far planes, lowering the step count, etc.